Dataset Creation & Hygiene

 How to read the charts

-Start with the coverage story dashboard to see the public-safe shape of the dataset evidence.
-Then use the deep metric coverage dashboard to understand the breadth of workbooks, metrics, tokenizers, segments, and slice sizes behind the site.
+Start with the coverage story dashboard to see whether the dataset evidence is broad enough to support the public findings.
+Then use the deep metric coverage dashboard to inspect the actual measurement surface: workbooks, metric families, tokenizers, segments, slice sizes, and chart outputs.

-The public-safe gauntlet dashboard shows how the cleaned and packaged dataset enters comparison.
-Exception tracking shows where the headline result is not first.
-The metric index dashboard shows how cleaned outputs become the EURE, LDI, and RACS presentation layer.
+The public-safe gauntlet dashboard shows how cleaned outputs behave once they enter comparison.
+Exception tracking keeps the claim honest by showing where the headline result is not first.
+The metric index dashboard shows how those cleaned outputs become the EURE, LDI, and RACS public presentation layer.

 Public-safe limits